yasminsarkhosh/machine-learning-bsc-thesis-2024/weekly-meetings-yasmin.md

 * https://github.com/yasminsarkhosh/machine-learning-bsc-thesis-2024.git

 #### What did you struggle with?

-* Replace this text with a bullet point list of where you struggled this week.
-* It's ok if your list is only one bullet point long!
+N/A

 #### What would you like to work on next week?

 * Finalizing research questions
-* Finanlizing the methodology for the project
+* Finalising the methodology for the project
 * Experiments

 #### Where do you need help from Veronika?

 * Finalizing research questions
-* Finanlizing the methodology for the project!
+* Finalising the methodology for the project!
 * Setting research boundaries (finalizing a scope for the project)

 #### Any other topics
+N/A

 ### Date: [Template]